We say Grace—bless our food.

 And Saint Raphael.

-Saint Saints Joseph, Padre Pio, and Andre Bessette likewise don’t hurt (bring them to the doctor or dentist or chiropractor with you).
+As for Saints Joseph, Padre Pio, and Andre Bessette: ask them to come to the doctor or dentist with you.

 Saints Cosmas and Damian.